 The Butt Joint

-This one is the easiest wood joint to make.
+The butt joint is one is the easiest wood joints to make.
 You are simply making a joint between two flat surfaces.
 This is used a lot when building framework or stud walls.
 It is mainly used for rough work or rustic work where to be honest getting the job done is more important than how it looks.

 Using Wood Glues to Strengthen Joints